xbpeng/DeepMimic/README.md

 python DeepMimic.py --arg_file args/play_motion_humanoid3d_args.txt
 ```

 will load and play a mocap clip.
-To run a pre-trained policy for a simulated dog, use this command,
+To run a pre-trained policy for a simulated dog, use this command
 ```
-python DeepMimic.py --arg_file args/run_dog3d_pace_args.txt.txt
+python DeepMimic.py --arg_file args/run_dog3d_pace_args.txt
 ```

 To train a policy, run `mpi_run.py` by specifying an argument file and the number of worker processes.